 My first job, not in a farm setting, was — shampoo girl.
 The salon, simply named Marie’s, was in a house located a few blocks away from my high school.
 Patrons would walk up the driveway, tap on the side door and let themselves in.
-A little bell hung on the side door announced their arrival.
+A little bell hung above the entrance to announce their arrival.

 When I think of that time, I hear women’s laughter and the hum of hairdryers.
 I smell permanent wave solution and cigarette smoke.
 A heavy glass ashtray adorned every surface.
 No one had heard of no-smoking laws, and we did, after all, live in a tobacco farming community.
 I am grateful to my younger self for not adopting the habit like so many of my contemporaries.

 My job was straight forward: wash hair; sweep floors; pass curlers and pins, perm rods and papers.
 There was a large pedestal tray on wheels that was stocked with curlers of differing sizes, arranged by colour.
 The curler pins were stored, heads at one end of the tray compartment and points at the other.

 When Marie was doing a set, I’d pass the correct curler followed by a pin.
 I imagined that it was like being a surgical nurse.
 I anticipated what she’d need without her uttering so much as a word, by watching the pattern of curlers and other clues that bloomed as she worked.
 While the tail of her comb traced out another tidy rectangle in her patron’s hair, I’d hold the next curler or hairpin in midair, ready to place the item in Marie’s palm.